troclaux/notes/aws.md

 ## Amazon Managed Blockchain (out-of-scope)

-> fully managed service that makes it easy to create, manage and scale blockchain networks
+> fully-managed service that makes it easy to create, manage and scale blockchain networks

 - transactions without the need for a trusted, central authority
 - use cases